-Resilience management.
-If intact, the reference state should probably be managed with current disturbance regimes which has permitted the site to remain in reference condition as well as maintaining the quality and integrity of associated ecological sites.
+Resilience management. (i.e., management strategies that will sustain a state and prevent a transition).
+If intact, the reference state should probably be managed with current disturbance regimes which has permitted the site to remain in reference condition, as well as maintaining the quality and integrity of associated ecological sites.
 Maintenance of the reference condition is contingent upon a monitoring protocol to guide management.